-Marie Biscuits are very popular in several countries like, Venezuela, Spain, Mauritius, Denmark, Brazil, Norway, the Philippines, Portugal, Mexico, Costa Rica, Australia, India, Egypt, Sri Lanka, Ukraine, South Africa, Pakistan, Finland and Sweden.Basically, a Marie Biscuits are round in shape and its name is embossed in the center of the top surface with embossed and intricate designs on the edges.
+Marie Biscuits are very popular in several countries like Venezuela, Spain, Mauritius, Denmark, Brazil, Norway, the Philippines, Portugal, Mexico, Costa Rica, Australia, India, Egypt, Sri Lanka, Ukraine, South Africa, Pakistan, Finland, and Sweden.
+Marie Biscuits are round in shape and its name is embossed in the center of the top surface with embossed and intricate designs on the edges.
 Marie Biscuits were originally called Maria, and the name Marie is very popular in Asia.

 The name Marie is a variation of the biscuit’s original name Maria, derived from Russia’s Grand Duchess Maria, who married the Duke of Edinburg.
 The wedding was the inspiration behind the biscuit’s birth when an English bakery made a sweet small round cookie stamped with the Duchess name, Maria.

-The biscuit became very popular all throughout Europe, specifically in Spain where it became the country's symbol of economic recovery after the Civil War.
+The very first Marie Biscuit was created in London, England in 1874 by the Peek Freans bakery to commemorate the wedding of Maria Alexandrovna, Russia’s Grand Duchess to the Duke of Edinburg; it was originally called Maria.The biscuit became very popular throughout Europe, specifically in Spain where it became the country's symbol of economic recovery after the Civil War.
 Marie biscuits have been produced in mass quantities in Spanish bakeries during that time due to wheat surplus.

 Marie biscuits are dunkable cookies and they are best served with tea.
 Another way to enjoy these biscuits is by making a sandwich out of two biscuits with either marmite or butter spread in between.
 Some people also love eating Marie biscuits covered with golden syrup.
 Marie biscuits are also given to infants and toddlers as first solid food.